Report anti-social behaviour

 Please be assured that your details will remain confidential and we will never share your information without prior consent.

-We will assess your report and assign your case to a dedicated officer who will contact you within two working days.
+We will contact you to assess your report and inform you of the next steps and who will be dealing with your case within two working days.

 The officer will support you throughout the investigation and work with you, your neighbours, the police and other agencies to put a stop to the anti-social behaviour.

-If a resident doesn’t stop behaving in an anti-social way, we will enforce measures in our tenancy agreement and take legal action to evict them.
+If a resident doesn’t stop behaving in an anti-social way, we will enforce measures in our tenancy agreement and any appropriate legal action.

-Members of the public who feel their complaints about anti-social behaviour have not been properly investigated can now trigger a review using a new tool under the Anti-social Behaviour, Crime and Policing Bill, known as Community Trigger.
+Anyone who feels their complaints about anti-social behaviour have not been properly investigated can now trigger a review using a new tool under the Anti-social Behaviour, Crime and Policing Bill, known as Community Trigger.
 To use Community Trigger, contact your Local Authority.